JCMexplains/writing-for-success-2023/textbook.md

 #### An Edited Book With An Author

-An *edited book* means a book with one author and a separate editor.
-This is different from an *anthology*, which is a collection of articles or essays written by different people.
-If you need to cite a work from an anthology, see the guidelines later in this section.

 For an edited book, list the author's name first, followed by the title and the editor or editors.
 Note that when the editor is listed after the title, you list the initials before the last name.

 > Dickinson, E. (1959). *Selected poems & letters of Emily Dickinson*.
 R. N. Linscott (Ed.).
 Doubleday.

+An *edited book* means a book with one author and a separate editor.
+This is different from an *anthology*, which is a collection of articles or essays written by different people.
+If you need to cite a work from an anthology, see the next entry.

+#### A Work In An Anthology

+Follow the same process you would use to cite a book chapter, substituting the article or essay title for the chapter title.

+> Beck, A. T., & Young, J. (1986).
+College blues.
+In D. Goleman & D. Heller (Eds.), *The pleasures of psychology* (pp. 309-323).
+New American Library.

+#### A Chapter In An Edited Book

+List the name of the author(s) who wrote the chapter, followed by the chapter title.
+Then list the names of the book editor(s) and the title of the book, followed by the page numbers for the chapter and the usual information about the book's publisher.

+> Hughes, J. R., & Pierattini, R. A. (1992).
+An introduction to pharmacotherapy for mental disorders.
+In J. Grabowski & G. VandenBos (Eds.), *Psychopharmacology* (pp. 97-125).
+American Psychological Associaton.

+The difference between an anthology and an edited book of chapters by different authors is subtle.
+Generally, the chapters in an edited book were written *for that book*.
+By contrast, the works in an anthology---such as the *Norton Anthology of American Literature*---were collected by an editor after the fact.
+The contribtors did not write the works for the anthology, and in the case of literature anthologies, most of the authors represented may have died long before the anthology even existed.

 #### A Translated Book